The ABJM Momentum Amplituhedron -- ABJM Scattering Amplitudes From Configurations of Points in Minkowski Space: ABJM momentum amplituhedron

 we need to find a form that contributes with opposite signs on the two points.
 The natural candidate is the triangle integrand

 for which

 Therefore, the form that is supported only on $\Delta_{2k}^{(m)}$ is

 where the relative sign in the bracket depends on which solution of the triple intersection is a vertex of the geometry.
 Performing case-by-case studies, one finds that all intersections with even labels have negative sign, while all with odd labels positive sign.
 Therefore, we conjecture that the one-loop ABJM integrand for the positive branch for any $n=2k$ is \eqref{eq:oneloopall}.
-The formula agrees with the one provided in \cite{He:2023rou} for $n=4,6,8,10$.
+The formula agrees with the one provided in \cite{He:2023rou} for $n=4,6,8,10$ \footnote{It would also be interesting to compare our result to the all-multiplicity one-loop formula found in \cite{Bianchi:2012cq} for a subset of component amplitudes.}.

 As argued in \cite{He:2023rou}, the complete $2k$-point ABJM integrand is given by a sum over $2^{k-2}$ different branches.
 While our current construction of the geometry gives the integrand only for the positive branch, the integrands for other branches can be obtained from \eqref{eq:oneloopall} by making use of the parity operations introduced in \cite{He:2023rou}.
 These effectively interchange certain $p_{abc}^+\leftrightarrow p_{abc}^-$, while keeping all points $x_a$ unchanged.
 Therefore, we can think of other branches as having exactly the same shape $\Delta_{2k}^{(m)}$ as the positive branch, but with some of the triple intersection points swapped.
 It is clear that such a parity operation will only flip the signs of the corresponding triangle integrands, while leaving the rest of the form unchanged.
 Therefore, if one is able to classify all parity operations for given $n$, the full amplitude can be derived from our geometric construction by summing over these relabelled geometries.